 Whew.
 This summer heated up REAL fast, y’all.
 It’s true, summers in Houston are often brutal, but typically we don’t really start complaining until late July.
 And then August through September is sheer torture.
-My daily philosophy: If you don’t find a parking spot within the first two rows at your destination, go home.
-Anywho, all that being said, we’ve been experiencing some hotter than average temps and some stickier than average days recently, so I thought “what’s a southern girl to do in such a situation?”
+My daily philosophy: if you don’t find a parking spot within the first two rows at your destination, go home.
+All that being said, we’ve been experiencing some hotter than average temps and some stickier than average days recently, so I thought “What’s a southern girl to do in such a situation?”
 Get the gals together for an impromptu summer soiree, of course!
-(Parties.
-Basically, our cure for anything.)
+And what would a summer party be without some refreshing summer cocktails?

-Everyone knows that a party MUST have a theme.
-So, because it’s hot and sticky and during summer it’s even more important to hydrate than usual.
-I decided on “Sultry & Sweet Summer Sips”, each guest leaving not only with great memories of an impromptu girls-night but also some delicious recipes to whip up for her own party.
-The resurgence of the artfully crafted cocktail put me in the mood to create some interesting drink, but, truth be told, I’m not bartender.
+Since a party must have a theme, I decided on “Sultry & Sweet Summer Sips” for this particular shindig.
+The resurgence of the artfully crafted cocktail put me in the mood to create some interesting drinks.
+Sadly, I’m not bartender.
 So, I turned to one of my favorite people, Eric Schmidt, who recently tended at one of the nations’ premiere cocktail spots, to help me craft a menu that would be both easy to replicate yet impressive for guests.
-(Bonus: each of these drinks can also be prepared as a “mocktail”.)
+(Bonus: each of these drinks can also be prepared as a “mocktail.”)

 What I love about the drinks we put together, besides the fact that they are delicious, is that they are so versatile.
 Add soda water (or flat water) in place of booze and you have an instant upgrade to plain, old water.
 And, although I’ve chosen a specific liquor for each drink, we’re providing suggestions in case you fancy something else; again, versatility being key.
 These cocktails can be prepared with ingredients that most people have in their fridge or pantry on a regular basis (and if you don’t have them on hand, I guarantee your local grocery or farmers market does) and though they may look and taste fancy, I promise you, they’re easier to make than people will realize!